eclipse-sumo/sumo/docs/web/docs/Models/Electric.md

 # Defining Electric Vehicles

+Different aspects of electric vehicles are modeled separately.
+This page puts the focus on modeling the battery and how it is charged and discharged.
+The actual energy consumption values themselves are part of the emission modelling because SUMO can use different models for that.

-To define an electric vehicle, it must be equipped with a battery device.
+To track the charging status of a vehicle, it must be equipped with a battery device.
 This may be done using the option **--device.battery.explicit <vehID1,vehID2,...\>** or simply setting **--device.battery.probability 1** to equip all vehicles.
 Alternatively, the device may be specified using [Generic vehicle parameters](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#devices).